atroughton0/DES222_Journal/index.md

 • View travel history through an egaging and minimalistic interface

+• Creation of context awareness through the usage of the MapBoxes API and Media Capture API

 <strong>Pros</strong>

 Conceptually combines the core functionaliy from the reviewed existing solutions to achieve the goal seen in the Venn diagram.
 Displaying daily events paired with an interactive map to show the days events in chronological order allow for a rich and immersive form or journaling unseen in traditional forms.
 The extensive amount of information avaliable to the user allows for deeper contextualisation by linking location to time to gain an understanding of how their environment and activities can influence their thoughts and feelings.